Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ## Acknowledgements

-I would like to acknowledge my mentor Antonio Rodriguez.
-He reassured me when I was doubtful of myself and my skills, and send me useful information during our mentoring sessions about things he saw I was struggling with.
-Especially during the media query, I was writing hundreds of lines of css, he showed me a simpler solution  - columns and grids - .
+I would like to acknowledge the tutor support available.
+They reassured me when I was doubtful of myself and my skills, and pointed me in teh direction of some useful information during our tutoring sessions about things they saw I was struggling with.
+Especially during the Django project and intergrating the API and email send into my Django project.

 **This project was created for educational purposes only, credit for all images goes to their owners**